nspies/svviz2/README.md

 Optional arguments:
   --outdir OUTDIR, -o OUTDIR
-                        output directory for visualizations, summaries, etc (default: current working directory) --format FORMAT       format for output visualizations; must be one of pdf, png or svg (default: pdf) --savereads           output the read realignments against the appropriate alt or ref allele (default: false) --min-mapq MIN_MAPQ   only reads with mapq>=MIN_MAPQ will be analyzed; when analyzing paired-end data, at least one read end must be near the breakpoints with this mapq (default:0)
+                        output directory for visualizations, summaries, etc (default: current working directory) --format FORMAT       format for output visualizations; must be one of pdf, png or svg (default: pdf,or svg if no suitable converter is found) --savereads           output the read realignments against the appropriate alt or ref allele (default: false) --min-mapq MIN_MAPQ   only reads with mapq>=MIN_MAPQ will be analyzed; when analyzing paired-end data, at least one read end must be near the breakpoints with this mapq (default:0)